alainkaegi/pythonorama/data_structures/array_based.md

 # Lists

-Replicating all of the features of a Python list would require a great deal of code, but the ArrayList class below provides basic functionality.
-It is similar to ArrayStack.
+Replicating all of the features of a Python list would require a great deal of code, but the `ArrayList` class below provides basic functionality.
+It is similar to `ArrayStack`.

 ```python
 class ArrayList: